Denys Hay: Life

-He was born in Newcastle-upon-Tyne on 29 August 1915 the son of Rev W. K. Hay and his wife, Janet Waugh.
+He was born in Newcastle-upon-Tyne on 29 August 1915, the son of Rev W. K. Hay and his wife, Janet Waugh.
 He was educated at the Newcastle Royal Grammar School then won a place at Oxford University.

-During the Second World War, he served from 1940 in the RASC, and was then seconded to the Cabinet Office as one of the team of war historians set up at the instigation of Winston Churchill.
-With MM POstan and JD Scott, he contributed to the volume on The Design and Development of Weapons (HMSO 1964).
+During the Second World War he served from 1940 in the RASC, and was then seconded to the Cabinet Office as one of the team of war historians set up at the instigation of Winston Churchill.
+With MM Postan and JD Scott, he contributed to the volume The Design and Development of Weapons (HMSO 1964).